Steven Ginsberg named managing editor of The Washington Post, rounding out senior management team

 He later became a reporter in Financial and Metro before joining Metro as an editor in 2007, moving to an editing position on the national staff the following year.

-As National editor since 2017, Ginsberg oversaw The Post’s coverage of President Donald Trump and his administration, including the Russia investigation, two impeachments and the Capitol insurrection, as well as the pandemic and protests after the killing of George Floyd in 2020.
+As national editor since 2017, Ginsberg oversaw The Post’s coverage of President Donald Trump and his administration, including the Russia investigation, two impeachments and the Capitol insurrection, as well as the pandemic and protests after the murder of George Floyd in 2020.
 Post reporters have won five Pulitzer Prizes under his supervision, for coverage of the Russia investigation, Secret Service, Trump’s fraudulent charitable activities, climate change and allegations against Alabama U.S. Senate candidate Roy Moore.

 Ginsberg also met his wife, Amy Joyce, The Post’s parenting editor, in the newsroom.
 They married in 2003 and live in the District with their two children.